 You can apply for a postgraduate loan as a contribution towards your course and living costs.

 Assistant Psychologist posts: These are sought after positions with many applicants for every post; not least because experience as an Assistant Psychologist can help support an application to clinical doctorate training programmes.
 Successful completion of this MSc programme will suggest a commitment to a career in clinical psychology as well as the development of skills and knowledge that are more advanced than those gained during an undergraduate degree.
-This may help to help enhance applications for Assistant Psychologist posts.

 Research Assistant posts: Excellent psychological research is extremely important in the field of clinical psychology.
-The extensive research focus and the dissertation completed in this programme will provide graduates with a range of research skills including the ability to critically evaluate literature, research, and applications in the field of clinical psychology, as well as experience in designing, conducting, writing up and disseminating good quality psychological research.
-These are transferable skills that should be valued in a range of Research Assistant posts.
+The extensive research focus and the dissertation completed in this programme will provide graduates with a range of research skills including the ability to critically evaluate literature, research, and applications in the field of clinical psychology, as well as experience in designing, conducting, writing up, and disseminating good quality psychological research.
+These are transferable skills that will be valued in a range of Research Assistant posts.